narval-xyz/armory/apps/policy-engine/src/resource/open-policy-agent/rego/README.md

 - Depends on lib

 ### Lib
-- Utils that are not domain specific, like case insensitive comparison or time utils.
+- Utils that are not domain specific, like case insensitive comparison or time.